jaredchu/Clean-Desktop-CLI/README.md

 ## Installation
 `git clone https://github.com/jaredchu/Clean-Desktop-CLI`
 ## Usage
-`python run.py` //clean your current location, move all files and folder to a folder named **your current date**
+`python run.py` //clean your current location, move all files and folder to a folder with format **yyyy-mm-dd**

 `python run.py -f` //file only